 Other research has also concluded similar, but different findings in regards to specific yoga poses for targeting specific muscles in relation to lower back pain.
 The high plank, low plank and downward facing dog, in this research study was concluded to effectively target external obliques abdominis.
 Chair pose & Warrior 1 pose for targeting gluteus maximum.
 Chair pose & halfway lift for focused efforts on longissimus thoracis.

-Without Further Ado, Here are Some Yoga Poses For The Core
+Here Are Some Yoga Poses For Abs

 Boat Pose (Paripurna Navasana)

-The boat pose is a classic yoga pose for core strength, and most likely falls within the intermediate class as far as yogi difficultness.
+Firstly, Boat pose, a classic yoga pose for core strength, and most likely falls within the intermediate class as far as yogi difficultness.
 Done in the sitting position, this is a forward-bend type pose with focus on strength and balance.

 The lower back, abs, pelvic region (hip flexors) and quads will also benefit and be engaged during this asana.